resizes/blog/blog/2025-02-17-sftp/index.md

 ### externalsecret.yaml

-Finally, we must create an `externalsecret.yaml` file that contains all the secrets we mentioned earlier.
+Finally, the `externalsecret.yaml` file that contains all the secrets we mentioned earlier.

 ```yml
 apiVersion: external-secrets.io/v1beta1